kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-significance-of-rule-path-and-method-order.md

 3. Order the rules.

     Search for the paths that overlap.
-Overlapping occurs when two or more rules in an APIRule configuration contains paths that can match the same request and share at least one common HTTP method.
+Overlapping occurs when two or more rules in an APIRule configuration contain paths that can match the same request and share at least one common HTTP method.
 This might lead to ambiguity about which rule applies to a given request.

     When defining the order of rules, remember that each request is evaluated against the list of paths from top to bottom in your APIRule, and the first matching rule is applied.